OpenBioMaps/documentation/official_docs/en/faq.rst

 e.g.

-RUM partial public read, public upload and no public modify
+<span style='color:red'>R</span>UM partial public read, public upload and no public modify

 Are there DOI for databases?
 ----------------------------